-They would like for everyone to assume that they are, but the short answer is No. It is not possible, given what the Watchtower elite have to say on1914-governing-body the subject that anyone in the “organization” could be Christian, nor should they even desire to be one.
+They would like for everyone to assume that they are, but the short answer is No. It is not possible, given what the Watchtower elite have to say on the subject that anyone in the “organization” could be Christian, nor should they even desire to be one.
 Moreover, if there is anyone who is a Christian in the Watchtower Bible & Tract Society [hereafter WBTS], it is in spite of Watchtower teachings, not because of them.

 As has been discussed in the article “What is a Christian?” there is only one way to become a Christian and that is by the drawing of God, via His grace, into a forgiven and spiritually regenerate relationship with Him.
 This was only possible because of what Jesus Christ accomplished while on the cross at Calvary.
 Then the Holy Spirit seals that person unto God for eternity, whereby the redeemed have a renewed desire to follow Jesus and obey his commandments.